HayleeSophia77/CSC-221/M1Pro1_Review/README.md

 For this assignment, you are to solve chapter 9 problem 2(Country Statistics-Multiple Measures).

-1.Create a Python code file named M1Pro_Review_FirstLast.py (replace "FirstLast" with your own name)
+1. Create a Python code file named M1Pro_Review_FirstLast.py (replace "FirstLast" with your own name)

 2. Add a title comment block to the top of the new Python file using the following form: